Arandaspis

-Arandaspis is an extinct genus of jawless fish that lived in the Ordovician period, about 480 to 470 million years ago.
+Arandaspis is an extinct genus of jawless fish that lived in Australia during the Darriwilian age of the Ordovician period.
+It contains two species, Arandaspis prionotolepis and Arandaspis sp.

+Discovery

 Its remains were found in the Stairway Sandstone near Alice Springs, Australia in 1959, but it was not determined that they were the oldest known vertebrates until the late 1960s.
+The discovery of Arandaspis makes it one of the first record of a Ordovician vertebrate from the southern hemisphere.

 Arandaspis is named after a local Indigenous Australian people, the Aranda (now currently called Arrernte).